Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.88 team ERA ranks 26th among all MLB pitching staffs.
+- The White Sox have a 4.88 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to allow the third-most home runs in baseball (185 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (185 total, 1.4 per game).

-- Toussaint gets the start for the White Sox, his 11th of the season.
-He is 2-6 with a 4.85 ERA and 58 strikeouts in 59 1/3 innings pitched.
+- Clevinger (6-6) takes the mound for the White Sox in his 19th start of the season.
+He has a 3.32 ERA in 97 2/3 innings pitched, with 85 strikeouts.

-- His most recent time out was on Saturday against the Oakland Athletics, when the righty tossed five scoreless innings while giving up two hits.
+- In his most recent appearance on Sunday against the Oakland Athletics, the righty tossed seven innings, allowing one earned run while surrendering one hit.

-- The 27-year-old has amassed an ERA of 4.85, with 8.8 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .213 batting average against him.
+- In 18 games this season, the 32-year-old has put up an ERA of 3.32, with 7.8 strikeouts per nine innings.
+Opponents are hitting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.